Programs

 residencies

-30K’s after-school program is an academic support extension that provides culturally appropriate assistance to K-8 students at over 20 Saint Paul public schools.
+30K’s out of school program is an academic support extension that provides culturally appropriate assistance to K-5 students from over 20 schools.
 While our programming is diverse, art serves as the central access point for approaching each student’s developmental process.

 - Culturally responsive education